inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 The request itself follows the documented request states and transitions as documented under [requests](requests.md#statuses).

-The draft goes through it's own states as shown below:
+The draft goes through its own states as shown below:

 ![Draft review state diagram](../img/review-states.svg)